 - support expenses.

 One of the main differences of CircleCI from others CI is that assembly of a build takes place in the cloud, that means there is no need in a local build machine.
-The service allows to configure build testing flexibly, since a user has access to sudo.
-As well there is a local version that can be deployed in a private cloud.
+The service allows configuring build testing flexibly, since a user has access to sudo.
+As well, there is a local version that can be deployed in a private cloud.

 CircleCI supports the following technologies:

 - Ubuntu (12.04, 14.04), Mac OS X (paid accounts);